bennsimon/workload-scheduler-operator/README.md

     kubectl apply -k config/crd/
     ````

-Below is the snippet of all the yaml files you would need to deploy the operator.
+Below is the snippet of the yaml files you would need to deploy the operator.  (for crds check command above)

 ```yaml
 ---